My Plantiful Cooking

 1 14 oz block extra firm tofu, 1 tablespoon cornstarch, ½ teaspoon salt

-• Heat up a tablespoon of neutral-tasting oil in a non-stick pan on medium-high heat.
+• Heat a tablespoon of neutral-tasting oil in a non-stick pan over medium-high heat.
 Once pan is heated, add in tofu cubes in one layer.
-Cook for 2-3 minutes on each side, or until most sides are golden.

 1 medium yellow onion